-- Staff cost saving resulting from the LGPS pooled MAT fund; - Generating efficiencies through the creation of a Kite Central Business Team service to deliver financial, HR, IT and estates services across Kite academies; - Cost savings from a review of the leadership structure across the Trust which has provided high calibre leaders working across all academies; - Investment in cloud-based IT systems to enable future growth and centralisation of business systems, e.g. Finance, HR and Assets; - Use of 'Buying for Schools' and other government recommended frameworks to deliver value-for-money procurement; - Investing surplus cash balances on 32-day notice deposit with Lloyds Bank Plc; - Collaboration of teaching expertise and resources, to deliver the best learning environment and experience for our children; - Performing business functions in-house previously procured externally, e.g. finance, premises, IT and GDPR.
+- Using ESFA Benchmarking tools to compare income and expenditure with a similar cohort of primary school MATs to identify areas to review which may generate potential savings; - Success in securing CIF funding to improve the condition of the Trust's infrastructure (boiler and roofing projects) and keeping our Academies safe (fencing projects) - Staff pension cost saving resulting from the LGPS pooled MAT fund; - Generating efficiencies and performing functions in-house (previously procured externally) through the Kite Central Business Team who deliver financial, HR, IT and estate management services across the Trust; - The gradual replacement of Academy Site Manager posts with Maintenance Technicians working across all Academies to enable a greater focus on Estate Management across the Trust. - Investment in cloud-based IT systems to enable future growth and centralisation of business systems, e.g. Finance, HR, payroll & Assets; - Use of government recommended frameworks to deliver value-for-money procurement; - Investing surplus cash balances on 32-day notice and other term deposits with Lloyds Bank Plc; - Collaboration of teaching expertise and resources, to deliver the best learning environment and experience for our children;